 Day 1: Arrival to Singapore & Visit to Gardens by the Bay

 We arrived at Changi International Airport from Kuala Lumpur KILA2 and were greeted by a gentleman from Red Apple Travel Agency.
 Upon receiving our vouchers and other necessary documents, we were dropped off at our hotel Parc Sovereign for freshening up before getting picked up in the evening for visiting the Gardens by the Bay.
 Upon reaching we were awestruck with a picturesque view of Singapore skyline at sunset.
 The beautifully illuminated trees from different parts of the world were a treat to the eyes.
 The Flower Drome and the Cloud Forest are a must-visit in the list of places to visit in Singapore and Malaysia for every tourist as the view is simply magical and cannot be transformed in words.
 As the sun sets, the Garden Rhapsody show comes to life with its battle of the lights and music across the beautiful flora around.
-It is delight to the eyes!
-We had a great time and headed to hotel after the show before picking up some dinner at a nearby Food court.
+It is a delight to the eyes!
+We had a great time and headed to the hotel after the show before picking up some dinner at a nearby Food court.

 Day 2: Visit to Jurong Bird Park and the Sentosa Island

 After a sumptuous breakfast we headed to Jurong Bird Park to pay a visit to the feathery species.
 This interesting place was next on our list of places to visit in Malaysia and Singapore.
 Our little toddler went crazy upon spotting the blazing red flamingos and the neighborly parrots.
 Our little bundle of joy was hooked on to the peacocks and followed them like a total new born.
 It was a wonderful sight to see him enjoy with the friendly birds with no fear.
 We had a gala time enjoying the tram rides, clicking pictures of some elusive birds freely walking past us. .
 The New Zealand Ice Cream parlour at the end of the Zoo had one of the best ice creams we had till date.
 A must visit for all ice creams lovers!

 Post lunch we were picked up to visit the Sentosa Island, another great destination from the list of places to visit in Malaysia and Singapore.
 It was a thrilling experience to sit in the cable car and go all the way to Sentosa Island.
 Surprisingly Little A did not show any fear at all and enjoyed the view from the top to the fullest!
 Upon reaching the island, we hopped in a bus to visit the S.E.A Aquarium.
 It was a spectacular exhibit of the various aquatic animals varying from sharks to the famous Dory fish.
 One could spend hours just gazing at the open ocean habitat area full of various species of aqua.
 It is one of the best tourist places in Singapore and Malaysia.

 “A fascinating sight indeed!”

 We missed the Wings of Time due to heavy rainfall.
 We decided to skip it to avoid getting the little one wet in the open uncovered area.
 Our fellow travellers were kind enough to record some part of the show and show it us.
 It definitely is one of those tourist places in Singapore and Malaysia that one should visit, and perhaps a reason for us to visit Singapore again.

 Day 3: Singapore City Tour

 After we were picked up from our hotel, we started the Singapore city tour with the first stop being the Singapore Flyer.
 This was one of the best things to do in Singapore and Malaysia.
 Although the view of Singapore skyline was tempting during the day as well, we chose to do the flyer late evening to catch the skyline when the city was lit up.
 We then headed to the Merlion Park to do the River Cruise in the famous Singapore Bum Boat.
 It was a mystic experience to witness the Singapore history by its river and pass by many of the well-known places such the Singapore Flyer, Marina Bay Sands, Esplanade Theatres by the Bay, Clarke Quay, Boat Quay etc. In the bright sunlight, we got some amazing pictures of these amazing architectures.
 We then headed to see the Raffles Hotel, Chinatown and little India and lastly did some quick chocolate shopping at a chocolate boutique before getting dropped back at the hotel.